-Dear Majority Leader McConnell, Minority Leader Schumer, Speaker Pelosi, and Minority Leader McCarthy:
+Dear Speaker Pelosi, Minority Leader McCarthy, Majority Leader McConnell, and Minority Leader Schumer:

-I am writing from First Focus Campaign for Children, a bipartisan children's advocacy organization dedicated to making children and families a priority in federal budget and policy decisions, with the following set of recommendations to address the needs of our nation's children and youth as our country faces two crises - the spread of COVID-19 and the resulting economic impact as businesses and schools remain closed and consumers stay home.
-This pandemic will do more than expose the disparities existing in our society; it will compound those disparities and so we must employ a near- and long-term approach to management of this unprecedented dual public health and economic crisis.
+I am writing from First Focus Campaign for Children, a bipartisan children's advocacy organization dedicated to making children and families a priority in federal budget and policy decisions, with the following set of recommendations to address the needs of our nation's children and youth as our country faces two crises - the spread of COVID-19 and the resulting economic impact.
+These recommendations are a follow-up to those that we included in a letter sent on April 20, 2020.